BigMiners/vsp/README.md

-## How to run our VSP implementation on the IMDb dataset
+## How to run this VSP implementation on the IMDb dataset

 ### Requirements: